SDX24/Express-Documentation/docs/Set-2.md

 # Handling simple routes (*GET*, *POST*)

-## Welcome to the Basic [Express][express] App guide :rocket:
+## Welcome to routing in [Express][express] :link:

-[Express.js][express] is a fast, minimalist web framework for [**Node.js**][node], making it easy to build powerful and scalable web applications.
-Whether you're new to backend development or just getting started with Express, this guide will walk you through the fundamentals of setting up a basic Express app!
+Routes in Express define the endpoints of your web application.
+Each route specifies an HTTP method (GET, POST, etc.) that the server responds to.
+When a request is made to a route, Express executes the associated function to handle the request and send a response.

 > [**Node.js**][node] (or informally Node) is an open-source, cross-platform runtime environment that allows developers to run JavaScript on the server.
 Node provides an environment to run scripts server-side to produce dynamic web content for the client.